 Two customer references must be submitted for each Category being Bid, even if the experience cited was obtained on the same project.

-All customer references must be for completed projects within the four years prior to the original IFB response due date.
+All customer references must be for completed projects within the four years prior to the original IFB response due date, or ongoing/active projects that began at least one year before the original IFB release date.
 Solicitation addenda release dates do not apply toward this timeframe.

 The information provided by the customer reference must support the information provided by the Bidder in the Project Description and Experience Gained fields.